hedronium/Jables/README.md

 - **table** - The name of the special table jables creates for tracking which tables have been created and which has not.
 - **folder** - The name of the folder within which you store your table schemas.
 The name is relative to your Laravel installation's `database` folder.

-> Yes it is highly suggested that you store it in a folder without your database folder but different from your migrations folder.
+> Yes it is highly suggested that you store it in a folder within your database folder but different from your migrations folder.

 # Usage
 ## Writing Schemas